Events

 Theatre Terrific: Pushing the Boundaries of Inclusive Theatre

-June 23 @ 12:00 pm – 1:00 pm PT
+November 25 @ 12:00 pm 1:00 pm Vancouver

-Join us on June 23rd from 12-1 pm for a lively and heartfelt presentation about Theatre Terrific, Vancouver’s longest-standing inclusive theatre company.
 They are dedicated to creating original work by, for, and with artists of all abilities.
 They will share who they are, what they offer, and how they are growing and pushing the boundaries of inclusive theatre practice.
 Through personal stories and reflections, this presentation will explore the power of play in both artistic creation and community building.
-The presentation will also feature a short five-minute mini-documentary from their most recent Fringe Festival production.

-Please note that this session will be closed 10 minutes after the start time to prevent disruption.
+This session will be closed 10 minutes after the start time to prevent disruption.
 Please be on time, or you can watch the recording on YouTube or Facebook afterwards.

 Have something to share?
 We would love to have you contribute!